Description in 1887

 In addition, the Scottish Cultural Resources Access Network (SCRAN) is a Millennium Project to build a networked multimedia resource base for the study, teaching and appreciation of history and material culture in Scotland.
 The SCRAN website has an easy to use search engine.

-You can contact the National Archives of Scotland here.
-It used to be called the Scottish Record Office.
+You can contact the National Records of Scotland (formerly the National Archives of Scotland here.
+It also used to be called the Scottish Record Office.

 The following books provide an Ayrshire-wide perspective of their topic.
 They are included here as a central list.

 "Sources for Family History in Ayrshire" Published 1995 by Troon @ Ayrshire FHS

 "Family history: a guide to Ayrshire sources" edited by Jane Jamieson.
 Published Ayr, 1984 (now out of print).

 "History of the county of Ayr: with a genealogical account of the families of Ayrshire".
 James Paterson, published Ayr, 1847.